CiscoSE/stealthwatch-config-backup/README.md

 ## Getting help

-Use this project at your own risk (support not provided).
+Use this project at your own risk (support not provided)...
 If you need technical support with Cisco Stealthwatch APIs, do one of the following:

 Browse the Forum
-Check out our forum to pose a question or to see if any questions have already been answered by our community.
-We monitor these forums on a best effort basis and will periodically post answers.
+Check out our forum to pose a question or to see if any questions have already been answered by our community... we monitor these forums on a best effort basis and will periodically post answers

 Open A Case
 To open a case by web: http://www.cisco.com/c/en/us/support/index.html To open a case by email: tac@cisco.com
 For phone support: 1-800-553-2447 (U.S.)
-For worldwide support numbers: www.cisco.com/en/US/partner/support/tsd_cisco_worldwide_contacts.html
+For worldwide support numbers: www.cisco.com/en/US/partner/support/tsd_cisco_worldwide_contacts.html If you don't have a Cisco service contract, send an email to swatchc-support@cisco.com describing your problem.

 ## Getting involved